Mike Iuzzolino

-Michael Alan Iuzzolino (born January 22, 1968) is an assistant men's basketball coach at Robert Morris University and a retired professional basketball player.
+Michael Alan Iuzzolino (born January 22, 1968) is an American basketball coach and former player who is an assistant men's coach at Robert Morris University.
 He was selected by the Dallas Mavericks in the second round (35th pick overall) of the 1991 NBA draft.
 Iuzzolino, a 5-foot 10 inch point guard, played two years in the National Basketball Association (NBA), both with the Mavericks.
 He averaged 9.0 points per game in his career.
 In 1993, he signed as a free agent with the Orlando Magic, but was waived.
 After his NBA career, Iuzzolino played professionally in Italy and Spain.

-Iuzzolino played college basketball at Pennsylvania State University and at Saint Francis University.
+Iuzzolino played college basketball for the Penn State Nittany Lions and Saint Francis Red Flash.
 He played high school basketball at Altoona High School in Altoona, Pennsylvania.
 He was a high school teammate of Doug West, who went on to have a successful NBA career with the Minnesota Timberwolves and Vancouver Grizzlies.

 Iuzzolino held assistant coaching positions at Saint Vincent College, Duquesne University, and George Mason University before becoming the director of basketball operations at Canisius College.
 In 2013, he assumed the same role at the University New Mexico.

 Iuzzolino was featured in the 1993 arcade edition of the popular video game NBA Jam.
 He is an Italian American, and holds an Italian passport.

 Iuzzolino was inducted into the Blair County Sports Hall of Fame alongside Coach John Swogger.

 In April 2017, Iuzzolino's number 8 jersey was retired by Scaligera Verona in a ceremony prior to Verona-Treviso game in Italian second division.